status-im/nimbus-eth2/docs/the_nimbus_book/src/quick-start.md

 ### 2. Set up an execution client

-To run a beacon node, you need to have access to an execution client exposing the web3 API.
+To run a beacon node, you need to have access to an execution client exposing the [engine API](https://hackmd.io/@danielrachi/engine_api).
 Throughout, we'll assume an execution client is running on the same machine as the beacon node, but this is not required.

 See the [execution client guide](./eth1.md) for instructions on how to pick and install an execution client.